Rear militia: Rear militia in the early 1930s

-But on September 27, 1933, by a decree of the Central Executive Committee and the Council of People's Commissars of the Soviet Union “On the rear militia", it was established that "parts of the rear militia are subordinated in all respects to the People’s Commissariat for Military and Naval Affairs.
+On September 27, 1933, by a decree of the Central Executive Committee and the Council of People's Commissars of the Soviet Union “On the rear militia", it was established that "parts of the rear militia are subordinated in all respects to the People’s Commissariat for Military and Naval Affairs.
 These units are used for defense-strategic works performed by the people's commissariat for military and maritime affairs, as well as by other departments.
 At the disposal of other departments, parts of the rear militia are provided for work on the basis of contracts annually concluded by the People's Commissariat with the appropriate departments".

 It was noted that the militiamen serve for a period of not more than three years, the order of their service is regulated by special statutes in relation to the relevant statutes of the Red Army, "the commanding personnel of the rear militia units are completed from the Red Army commanding staff and considered to be in the Red Army personnel".
 It was stated that "units of the rear militia are contained on the basis of self-sufficiency at the expense of funds received from the departments (including the Commissariat for Military and Naval Affairs)".

 In the process of the adoption of militia units by military people's commissariats from civilian people's commissariats, according to the order of the Revolutionary Military Council of the Soviet Union of October 11, 1933, the Directorate of rear militia was created as part of the Main Directorate of the Red Army.